Boscovich (crater)

-Crater area (top right) in selenochromatic format.

 Boscovich is a lunar impact crater that has been almost completely eroded away by subsequent impacts.
 It is located west-northwest of the crater Julius Caesar, and south-southeast of the prominent Manilius.
+T. W. Webb described it as a very dark enclosure.
+It is an irregular formation with a low outer wall.
 The crater floor has a low albedo, and the dark hue makes it relatively easy to recognize.
-The surface is crossed by the rille system designated Rimae Boscovich that extends for a diameter of 40 kilometres.
-The crater is named after Croatian physicist Roger Joseph Boscovich.
+The surface is crossed by the rille system designated Rimae Boscovich that extends for a diameter of 32 kilometres.
+Two of these rilles lie at right angles to each other.

+This crater is named after Croatian physicist Roger Joseph Boscovich (1711-1787).
+His name was introduced into lunar nomenclature during the 18th century by German astronomer Johann H. Schröter.
+Its designation was formally adopted by the International Astronomical Union in 1935.

 Satellite craters

-Boscovich crater and its satellite craters taken from Earth in 2012 at the University of Hertfordshire's Bayfordbury Observatory with the telescopes Meade LX200 14" and Lumenera Skynyx 2-1.

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Boscovich.